 - Album Title Drop: "Marquee Moon".

 - City Noir: The setting of most of Verlaine's lyrics.
 "Broadway looks so medieval", to quote "Venus."

 - Meaningful Name/Red Oni, Blue Oni: According to one story, youngsters Thomas Miller and Richard Meyers ran away from a boarding school and set fire to a field.
-When questioned by the cops, Miller (who would later rename himself Verlaine after the 19th century French poet) said he just wanted to feel warm; Meyers (who would later rename himself Hell) said he just wanted to see it burn.
+When questioned by the cops, Miller (who would later rename himself Verlaine after the 19th century French poet) said he just wanted to feel warm; Meyers (who would later rename himself Hell, after the poem A Season in Hell, by the poet Arthur Rimbaud, whom of which was Verlaine's lover) said he just wanted to see it burn.